kl1nton/1_Applied_Basic_Science/3_Pathology.md

 - There are best regarded as developmental anomalies rather than true neoplasms
 - Hamartoma are **never** malignant and therefore, do **not** metastasise

 ## Questions 3.11-3.20

+??% - F: ?

 ### Q3.11
 Which one of the following disease states is characterised by a kidney biopsy specimen that shows subendothelial granular electron-dense deposits?

-	A. Goodpasture’s syndrome
+	A. Goodpasture’s syndrome - F
 	B. Membranous glomerulonephritis
 	C. Rapidly progressive glomerulonephritis
 	D. Post-streptococcal glomerulonephritis
-	E. Systemic lupus erythematosus
+	E. Systemic lupus erythematosus - F

+#### Answer: B. Membranous glomerulonephritis - ?

 ### Q3.12
 Macrophages phagocytose cellular debris and pathogens either as stationary or mobile cells.
-Which of the following cells are the precursors of macrophages?
+Which of the following cells are the _precursors of macrophages_?

 	A. Basophils
 	B. Eosinophils